RS-25: XS-1

+On January 22, 2020, Boeing announced its departure from the XS-1 program, leaving no role for the AR-22.

+Present use

 Space Launch System

 On 14 September 2011, following the retirement of the Space Shuttle, NASA announced that it would be developing a new launch vehicle, known as the Space Launch System (SLS), to replace the shuttle fleet.
 The design for the SLS features the RS-25 as part of its core stage, with different versions of the rocket being equipped with between three and five engines.
-The initial flights of the new launch vehicle will make use of previously flown Block II RS-25D engines, with NASA keeping such engines in a "purged safe" environment at Stennis Space Center, "along with all of the ground systems required to maintain them."
+The initial flights of the new launch vehicle are making use of previously flown Block II RS-25D engines, with NASA keeping such engines in a "purged safe" environment at Stennis Space Center, "along with all of the ground systems required to maintain them."
+For Artemis I, the RS-25D units with serial numbers E2045, E2056, E2058, and E2060 from all three orbiters were used.
+They were installed on the core stage by November 6, 2019.
+For Artemis II, the units with serial numbers E2047, E2059, E2062, and E2063 were slated to be used.
+They were installed on the core stage by September 25, 2023.
+In spring 2025, engine E2063 was replaced with E2061 after a leak was discovered in its oxygen valve hydraulics.